 - acting as chairs and examiners when needed.

 The Ph.D. program committee is appointed by the School Director and reports annually to the Director on the progress of each Ph.D. student.

 A thesis presenting original research is submitted for approval by a thesis examining committee.
 The research described in the thesis should constitute a significant contribution to knowledge in an area of Computing Science.
 It must be original and of such quality as to warrant its publication in a recognized journal.

-Candidates should consult the School of Graduate Studies and Research's Calendar for university regulations regarding Ph.D. theses.
-The thesis is examined in accordance with the general rules of the School of Graduate Studies and Research.
+Candidates should consult the School of Graduate Studies and Postdoctoral Affairs' Calendar for university regulations regarding Ph.D. theses.
+The thesis is examined in accordance with the general rules of the School of Graduate Studies and Postdoctoral Affairs.

 Requirement to Withdraw

 Any of the following are grounds for requiring a candidate to withdraw.
 The list is illustrative rather than exhaustive.